-Scottish Book Trust is the leading agency for the promotion of literature, reading and writing in Scotland.
+Scottish Book Trust is the leading charity for the promotion of literature, reading and writing in Scotland.
 We develop innovative projects to encourage adults and children to read, write and be inspired by books.
-Libraries are a key partner in the Bookbug programme.

 Scottish Book Trust’s Early Years programme delivers Bookbug, Scotland’s national book gifting programme, providing free, high quality books for every baby, toddler, three and five-year-old in Scotland.